 Phase 3 – Pre-testing of provisional module: data collection completed October 2014.
 Overall, 67 patients with HL, 86 patients with CLL, 117 patients with aggressive NHL and 67 patients with indolent NHL from Italy, France, the Netherlands, UK and Austria have been included.
 Phase III report has been approved by the MDC (07-06-2015).

-Patient recruitment and data collection is expected to end in December 2019.
+Patient recruitment and data collection is expected to end half 2020.
 Analyses and report writing will be performed after that.

 In this study we are developing a questionnaire for patients who have or had non-Hodgkin lymphoma.
 Patients may experience changes in their body due to the disease or/and the treatments they receive.
 This might have a negative impact on a patients subjective wellbeing.
 With the questionnaire we want to find out more about how patients feel, both physically and emotionally.
 In order to collect this information, brief and simple questionnaires, designed to be completed by patients themselves, will be developed and tested in this study.